ijmccallum/life-dashboard/README.md

 The APIs for each app will be defined as OpenAPI spec files first, the CRUD code will be generated from these spec files.
 See the root ./openapi.yaml file for the whole spec - it references the child apps for their details.

 ## Structure

+ - /public static files for the render process (the "client" side)
+ - /src development here

  - **OpenAPI spec** (Built by pulling together the app spec files)
  - CRUD server generated from spec file
  - apps